Information Technology/Networking & Security Program

 INT311 - Advanced Computer Networks

 This course will cover the principles of networking with a focus on algorithms, protocols, and implementations for advanced networking services.
-We will examine a variety of ideas that were proposed to enhance the Internet, why some of these enhancements were successful while others were not.
-The emphasis in this course is on topics such as routing protocols, advanced routing and switching.
-It covers Internet architecture, congestion control, QoS, IPv6, and voice over IP.
+We will examine a variety of ideas that were proposed to enhance the Internet, and why some of these enhancements were successful while others were not.
+The emphasis in this course is on topics, such as medium access techniques, wireless technologies and related concepts, mobile IP and IPv4 to IPv6 transition, routing protocols, transport layer (reliability, flow, and congestion control), data centre networks, advanced networking concepts, and network security.

 INT312 - Network Security